aws/aws-advanced-jdbc-wrapper/README.md

 | Aurora MySQL      | MySQL	8.0.mysql_aurora.3.02.2 (Wire-compatible with MySQL 8.0.23 onwards.
 For more details see [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraMySQLReleaseNotes/AuroraMySQL.Updates.3022.html))|
 | Aurora PostgreSQL | 14.7 and 15.2 (Compatible with PostgreSQL 14.7 and 15.2, see release notes [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraPostgreSQLReleaseNotes/AuroraPostgreSQL.Updates.html))               |

-While MySQL support is experimental at the moment, the `aws-advanced-jdbc-wrapper` is compatible with MySQL 5.7 and MySQL 8.0 as per the Community MySQL Connector/J 8.0 Driver.
+The `aws-advanced-jdbc-wrapper` is compatible with MySQL 5.7 and MySQL 8.0 as per the Community MySQL Connector/J 8.0 Driver.

 ## License
 This software is released under the Apache 2.0 license.